Isha-singh-01/Isha-singh-01/README.md

 # Hi, I'm Isha Singh 👋

 **Data Scientist @ Bose | MS in Data Science, Northeastern University (Dec 2025)**
-📍 United States

 ---

 ## About Me
 I recently completed my **Master’s in Data Science** from Northeastern University and am currently working as a **Data Scientist at Bose**.
-I am passionate about **machine learning, NLP, and generative AI**, and enjoy turning complex data into actionable insights.
+I am passionate about **Machine Learning, NLP, and Generative AI**, and enjoy turning complex data into actionable insights.

-I have experience building **LLM pipelines, predictive models, and dashboards**, and I love solving real-world business and healthcare problems with data.
-I am collaborative, curious, and always exploring new technologies in AI and data science.
+I have experience in **building, deploying, and monitoring ML models (MLOps)**, operationalizing LLM pipelines, predictive and forecasting models, and interactive dashboards.
+I thrive on solving real-world business problems with data, and I’m always exploring new AI technologies to improve production workflows.

 ---

 ## Projects
+- **Gen-AI Assistants for Enterprise Knowledge** – Developed AI assistants for HR and Engineering knowledge retrieval using RAG and LLMs, enabling employees to access internal knowledge efficiently and accurately.
 - **LLM Sentiment & Classification Pipeline** – Analyzed 10K+ weekly product reviews with multi-label classification.
 - **Hospital Capacity Prediction Tool** – Forecasted staff & resource needs 30 days ahead with 92% accuracy.
 - **Stock Price Prediction** – Led a team predicting stock movements using StockTwits & Yahoo Finance data.
+- **AI Analytics Platform** – Built a platform to convert unstructured customer feedback into executive-ready metrics, dashboards, and insights.
+- **AI Travel Assistant** – Developed a generative AI agent to plan personalized trips using RAG, NLP, and knowledge retrieval from multiple sources.
+- **Multi-Modal Information Retrieval** – Implemented retrieval pipelines for text, image, and structured data to answer complex queries efficiently.

 ---